 PIM1001 - Introduction: overview

-The key features of the income tax (IT) system for taxing rents from UK properties are:
+The key features of the income tax and corporation tax systems for taxing rents from UK properties are:

-IT applies to both furnished and unfurnished lettings, including furnished holiday lettings (PIM4100 onwards) and rent-a-room receipts (PIM4000 onwards).
+Tax applies to both furnished and unfurnished lettings, including furnished holiday lettings (PIM4100 onwards) and rent-a-room receipts (PIM4000 onwards - income tax only).
+The government announced that the furnished holiday lettings rules will cease to apply in tax years commencing on or after 6 April 2025.

-Profits and losses of a rental business are computed using the cash basis for most IT customers as of 2017-18.
+Profits and losses of a property business are computed using the cash basis for most income tax customers as of 2017-18.
 This is subject to certain exceptions (see PIM1090 onwards).

-For those excepted from the cash basis, as well as those within the charge to corporation tax (CT), normal trading income rules are used, commencing with accounts drawn up in accordance with generally accepted accountancy principles and subject to appropriate adjustments.
+For those excepted from the cash basis, as well as those within the charge to corporation tax, normal trading income rules are used, commencing with accounts drawn up in accordance with generally accepted accountancy principles and subject to appropriate adjustments.
 See PIM1100 onwards.

 From tax year 2017-18, a property allowance is available which allows property income under £1,000 to be fully relieved - or where property income exceeds that threshold, partial relief may be available (PIM4400).